CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ORDER BY OrderCount DESC;
     ```

-1. Now, delete the **5 after the word TOP in the first line of code**.
+1. Now **delete the number `5`** after `TOP`:

     ![](../images/ex2-45.png)

-    Then use the run button to execute the SQL query.
+1. Then, click the **Run** button to execute the SQL query and view the results.

-1. You should get an error on the bottom of the page in the messages pane stating "Msg 102, Level 15, State 1, Line 4, Incorrect syntax near 'C'."
+1. An error message should appear at the bottom of the page in the **Messages** pane, stating: **"Msg 102, Level 15, State 1, Line 4, Incorrect syntax near 'C'."**

     ![](../images/ex2-46.png)

-1. Back on the query editor toolbar. click the **Fix query errors** button.
+1. Back on the query editor toolbar, click the **Fix query errors** button.

     ![](../images/ex2-47.png)

-1. You will see that it added back the 5 and notated the error with how it fixed it.
+1. Copilot will correct the issue by restoring the missing `5` and will add a comment explaining the fix.

     ![](../images/ex2-48.png)

-1. Next, click the **Explain query button** on the query editor toolbar.
+1. Next, click the **Explain query** button in the toolbar.

     ![](../images/ex2-49.png)

-1. This option annotates your code for you, adding comments outlining the purpose/function of each section.
+1. Copilot will annotate your SQL code with comments, describing the purpose and function of each part of the query.

     ![](../images/ex2-50.png)

 ### Summary

-In this exercise, you explored Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.
-Also, you learned how to use Copilot integrated with Azure SQL Database Explorer.
-These steps gave you hands-on experience in Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.
+In this exercise, you used the **SQL query editor** in Microsoft Fabric and experienced how **Copilot assists with writing, correcting, and explaining SQL queries**.
+You also learned how to use **Fix** and **Explain** quick actions effectively.

 Now, click on **Next** from the lower right corner to move on to the next page.